 - Fewer instances of C-section interventions

 - Less use of local anesthesia

 - Fewer perineal tears

 Because midwives specialize in natural childbirth processes, many women interested in fewer interventions choose care from this healthcare provider.
 We are happy to speak with you personally about the scope of practice for midwifery, and your preferences for prenatal care.

 Some of the reasons that women choose to obtain prenatal care and birth assistance from a midwife include a desire for ongoing support through the labor process and greater availability for strategies that support natural childbirth.
 These include breathing techniques and position changes to facilitate the movement of the fetus into and through the birth canal.

 When is a Midwife Not an Option?

-Midwives are trained to consult, collaborate, and refer to an OBGYN when needed, even in high risk pregnancies.
-Midwives can co-manage pregnancy complications and still be involved in care.
+Midwives have the training to consult, collaborate, and refer to an OBGYN when needed, even in high-risk pregnancies.
+Midwives can co-manage pregnancy complications and still have involvement in care.